If you’re looking to decide between Elementor vs Beaver Builder, you are in the right place.

 We have used both of these page builders extensively, so let’s start with the detailed comparison to help you find the right page builder for your website…

 The interface of the page builder is important because you will have to spend most of your time in the builders editing interface only.

 Beaver Builder Interface

-While both page builders have 100% visual front editing, Beaver Builder uses a sidebar for all the content modules.
+While both page builders have 100% visual front editing, Beaver Builder uses a pop up (which can be pinned on the left side as a sidebar) for all its content modules.

-You can even toggle the sidebar to open as a popup if you’re working on a small screen and want to see the page in full width all the time.
+You can toggle the sidebar to open as a popup again anytime you want.
+It’s quite helpful if you’re working on a small screen and want to see the page in full width all the time.